ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 Fee after capping

-You can view the performance burst fees and bill details for your ESSD AutoPL disks in the Billing Center.
-For more information, see bill query.
+View performance burst fees and bill details in the Billing Center.
+See Query bills.

 Pricing

-If a pay-as-you-go payment for an ESSD AutoPL disk's provisioned performance or performance burst becomes overdue, Alibaba Cloud immediately stops those services.
-The baseline performance is not affected.
-These services resume immediately after you settle the overdue bill.
+If your Alibaba Cloud account has an overdue payment for an ESSD AutoPL disk's provisioned performance or performance burst, Alibaba Cloud immediately stops these services.
+Baseline performance is not affected.
+After you settle the bill, provisioned performance and performance burst resume immediately.

-You can create an ESSD AutoPL disk directly in the ECS console or when you create a new ECS instance.
+Create an ESSD AutoPL disk in the ECS console or select it when creating an ECS instance, then configure its performance.

-After you create a disk, you can adjust its provisioned performance and performance burst settings based on your business needs to reduce costs.
-For more information, see Modify the performance configuration of an ESSD AutoPL disk.
+After creation, adjust provisioned performance and performance burst to optimize costs.
+See Modify the performance configuration of an ESSD AutoPL disk.

-The following steps describe how to create an ESSD AutoPL disk in the ECS console.
+To create an ESSD AutoPL disk in the ECS console:

-On the Create Disk page, configure the parameters for the disk.
+On the Create Disk page, configure the disk parameters.

-Set ESSD AutoPL to ESSD AutoPL and specify the disk capacity.
+Set Disk Type to ESSD AutoPL and configure the disk capacity.

-Select Provisioned Performance Fee and specify the IOPS.
+Select Provisioned Performance Fee and configure the IOPS value.

-Enable Burst is selected by default.
-You can clear this option if you do not need it.
+Enable Performance Burst is selected by default.
+Disable it if not needed.

-The following examples show the performance metrics and fees for an ESSD AutoPL disk with provisioned performance and performance burst.
-These examples are for a disk in the China (Hangzhou) region with the following unit prices:
+The following examples show performance metrics and fees for an ESSD AutoPL disk with configured provisioned performance and performance burst.
+Region: China (Hangzhou).
+Unit prices:

 Subscription